solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 See, it is very easy to _accidentally_ modify mutable state.
 If the `state` object had been immutable, we could not have made such a mistake.
 Thus, I believe having immutable values and making modifications only by creating new versions of the old data helps us to write code that is more predictable, safer and also easier to test.

-_I sure did a mistake!
+_I sure made a mistake!
 I want to learn how to work with objects and arrays immutably!_

 ## Immutability Using Vanilla JavaScript

-If a single human being has faced a problem in JavaScript and solved it, they have probably packed the solution into a JavaScript library.
+Every single JavaScript solution has probably been packaged as a library.
 Things are no different with the concept of immutability: there are many possible libraries that can help you with that.
-The good news is that you don't necessarily need anyone of those to encourage immutability.
+The good news is that you don't necessarily need any of those to encourage immutability.
 Immutable code can be written in vanilla JavaScript.
 Let's take a look!

 ### The const Keyword